-However, there is a law that says you must be separated from your previous employer for 30 days after you retire.
-You also cannot have an agreement, written or oral, to come back to work after 30 days.
+However, you must be separated from your previous employer for 30 days after you retire and you cannot have an agreement, written or oral, to come back to work after 30 days.

 The 30 days away from employment starts on your last day of work.
 If you are a teacher, it would be your last day in the classroom.

 When you retire, your retirement date will be the first day of the month.
 Once you decide your last day of work, then your retirement date will be the first day of the next month.
 This official “Retirement Date” is not the day used for the 30 days.
 Again, we look at your last day at work.

 You stop teaching on May 18.
 Your “retirement date” is June 1.
 You may acquire a job with your employer or another TRF- or PERF-covered position on June 18.

 If you go back to work before 30 days or make an agreement to do so, your retirement becomes void.
 That means you will no longer receive a monthly retirement benefit and will also have to pay back any money you received from INPRS.

 You will continue to earn service credit for when you do retire.